-Board Composition-Independence of the Board of Directors
+Board Composition - Independence of the Board of Directors

-Our business and affairs are organized under the direction of our Board, which currently consists of seven members.
+Our business and affairs are organized under the direction of our Board, which currently consists of six members.
 The primary responsibilities of our Board are to provide oversight, strategic guidance, counseling and direction to our management.
 Our Board meets on a regular basis and additionally as required.

-Two of our seven current directors were originally elected to serve on our Board pursuant to an amended and restated voting agreement, dated September 19, 2014, by and among us and certain of our stockholders.
+Two of our six current directors were originally elected to serve on our Board pursuant to an amended and restated voting agreement, dated September 19, 2014, by and among us and certain of our stockholders.
 Pursuant to the voting agreement, Mr. LaRue and Mr. Walker were selected to serve on our Board as representatives of our preferred stockholders, as designated by the holders of a majority of our outstanding preferred stock with respect to Mr. LaRue, and by New Enterprise Associates 14, L.P. with respect to Mr. Walker.
 The amended and restated voting agreement terminated in connection with the closing of our initial public offering, and each director previously elected to our Board pursuant to the amended and restated voting agreement will continue to serve as a director until his successor is duly elected and qualified.
 Dr. Theuer was selected to serve on our Board as the director then serving as our Chief Executive Officer.
-Dr. Wang was appointed to our Board in April 2018 following the completion of our private placement in which certain entities affiliated with Puissance participated.
-In connection with the private placement, we agreed to consider appointing Dr. Wang to our Board, although we were under no obligation and made no commitment to do so.

 As required under the pertinent listing standards of the Nasdaq Stock Market ("Nasdaq"), a majority of the members of a listed company's board of directors must qualify as "independent," as affirmatively determined by its board of directors.
 Our Board consults with the Company's counsel to ensure that the board of directors' determinations are consistent with relevant securities and other laws and regulations regarding the definition of "independent," including those set forth in pertinent listing standards of Nasdaq, as in effect from time to time.
-Consistent with these considerations, after review of all relevant identified transactions or relationships between each director, or any of his or her family members, and the Company, its senior management and its independent auditors, our Board has determined that all of our directors, with the exception of Dr. Theuer and Dr. Wang, are independent directors within the meaning of the applicable listing standards of Nasdaq.
+Consistent with these considerations, after review of all relevant identified transactions or relationships between each directors, or any of his or her family members, and the Company, its senior management and its independent auditors, our Board has determined that all of our directors, with the exception of Dr. Theuer, are independent directors within the meaning of the applicable listing standards of Nasdaq.
 In making this determination, the Board found that none of these directors had a material or other disqualifying relationship with the Company.